MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 1. Observe the error "This request is not authorized to perform this operation using this permission."
 The error is expected because the local service principal that you're using doesn't yet have permission to access the blob container.

-1. Grant contributor permissions on the blob container to the service principal using the [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create) Azure CLI command:
+1. Grant [Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) permissions on the blob container to the service principal using the [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create) Azure CLI command:

     ```azurecli
     az role assignment create --assignee <AZURE_CLIENT_ID> \